 There are a huge array of social and logistical benefits that are offered by coworking spaces over traditional commercial office spaces, and whilst all of these contribute to a thriving workspace and workforce, the underlying factor for what sort of space you ultimately choose will likely be what can fit into the budget.

 We speak to people every day who are going through this decision making process.
-One of the fundamental questions faced by all small businesses owners thinking about moving into a coworking space is, “How much will this cost me, compared to renting an office of my own?”
+One of the fundamental questions faced by all small businesses owners thinking about moving into a coworking space is, “What are the costs of coworking spaces compared to renting an office of my own?”

 It’s a tricky question, with lots of time and information needed to answer it.